Pre-Round Warmup

 How long should a golf warmup be?

-Anywhere from 15 minutes to over an hour depending on available time, but even a short warmup should include some mobility work, a few wedge swings, and putting green time rather than skipping straight to full-speed driver swings.
+Anywhere from 15 minutes to over an hour depending on available time.
+But even a short warmup should include some mobility work, a few wedge swings, and putting green time rather than skipping straight to full-speed driver swings.

 Should I work on swing changes during my warmup?